 - Silk’n Flash&Go Featured on The Suzanne Show

-- Betty on Silk’n SensEpil At-Home Laser Hair Removal Review
+- Silk’n SensEpil At-Home Laser Hair Removal Review on

-- Peggy on A Review of the Silk’n FaceFX Anti-Aging Light Device
+- A Review of the Silk’n FaceFX Anti-Aging Light Device on

 - February 2013